 The constant need for energy, ideas and creativity, as well as the necessary paperwork, can affect home life, as can activities out of work hours.

 Travel within the working day is rare, except to attend home visits.
-Absences from home at night and overseas work or travel are unlikely.
+Absences from home overnight and overseas work or travel are unlikely.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.